Divyasree-Vammigari/Predicting-Global-Healthcare-Access-in-Oil-Producing-Nations/README.md

-This study aims to predict the Healthcare Access Index worldwide and understand its relationship with various socio-economic and health indicators.
+This project aims to predict the Healthcare Access Index worldwide and understand its relationship with various socio-economic and health indicators.
 Data was collected from reputable sources, including Our World in Data, the World Bank, and Transparency International, covering a range of indicators for OPEC countries and the USA.
 After merging